 This year’s August field trip to the Chiricahua Mountains yielded over 200 species to

-in the high altitudes, but field trip diversity included plants from the
+richest in the high altitudes, but field trip diversity included plants

-Explorers spent an entire morning just ferreting out plants of the Paradise
+range.
+Explorers spent an entire morning just ferreting out plants of the

-mouth of Horseshoe Canyon, and by Dave Jasper who lead the trip on the
+paradise in the mouth of Horseshoe Canyon, and by Dave Jasper who lead the

 For the list of species seen, click here.
 Sue Carnahan's